5ud52/TicTacToe-Bot-With-Discord.PY/README.md

 ## **How to use:**
 * Clone this repository
-* Obtain authentication token for you app.
+* Obtain authentication token for your app.
 [Refer here](https://www.writebots.com/discord-bot-token/)
 * Go to main.py and uncomment the last line and add your token there.
 * Navigate to the directory of the repository in terminal
 * Execute the activate script from env/Scripts